PaulWCZ/Auto-Daily-Claim-on-MultiversX/README.md

 This tutorial guides you through setting up a Raspberry Pi to run a scheduled script every 24 hours using Ubuntu Server 20.04.5 LTS for claiming MultiversX XP daily.
 This automated process is convenient but carries a minor risk as it involves keeping your PEM file accessible on the device, potentially exposing your wallet to unauthorized access.

+If you encounter any issues during installation, feel free to send your console output to ChatGPT for assistance!

 ## Step 1: Converting Keystore to PEM
 - To convert a keystore file to PEM format, use the following command:
 ```